 “We took a year off when Mikey passed away,” Ortiz said.

 He’s referring to Michael Houser, founding member who died from pancreatic cancer in 2002.
-Widespread Panic (WSP) also lost its founding drummer Todd Nance in August 2020.
+Widespread Panic (WSP) also lost its founding drummer Todd Nance in August 2020 at the height of the pandemic.

 The band pays tribute to Nance on their current tour, which kicked off at Red Rocks for three nights last month.
 They also dedicated a Sunday-night set to the late Daniel Hutchens of Bloodkin, whom they credit for a lot of inspiration.